What is Cyanuric Acid in Pool Water

 Before dosing your pool, however, it’s imperative that you test the pool water, and balance both the pH level and total alkalinity level beforehand.
 You can use test strips, a liquid test kit, or a digital test kit to find out where your pool’s chemical levels stand.
 CYA isn’t always a common testing parameter, use a reliable test kit.

-• Use a Stabilized chlorine like sodium dichlor or trichlor that is available in either powdered granules, liquid, or puck/tablets.
+• Use a Stabilized chlorine like sodium dichlor or trichlor levels that is available in either powdered granules, liquid, or puck/tablets.
 All are easy to add to the pool and can be done in a few different ways.
 Granules can be mixed with water and poured into the pool, liquid chlorine (sodium hypochlorite) is also poured, and pucks can go either in your skimmer basket or a chlorine dispenser that floats in the pool.

 Add CYA directly to the pool: